October 07 2021 – Diana L

 Best Tea for Energy and Focus

 We all have those days sometimes...more tired than normal, feeling hungry or stressed.
-Those days when you don't have the energy to accomplish what you want to get done, or maybe you pushed yourself a little harder in your workout and your reserve tank is empty?
+Days when you don't feel energized to accomplish what you want to get done.
+Or maybe you pushed yourself a little harder in your workout and your reserve tank is empty.

 Sometimes we blame hunger on our lack of energy, and it very well could be.
-But often the feeling of hunger or cravings, in reality, is due to being dehydrated.
-If you grab a bite and you still feel your energy is lacking, drinking caffeinated tea can hydrate you while also giving you the energy you crave.
+But sometimes the feeling of hunger or cravings is simply due to being dehydrated.
+If you're still tired after eating, drinking tea can hydrate you and give you the energy you need.

 The thing about tea is it is just naturally calming.
-Tea takes care of the stressful side, while it can also boost your energy so you can get back to your tasks at hand.
+Tea relieves stress and gives you the energy to continue your tasks.
 But which are the best energy teas to drink when you need that boost?

 Tea that Gives You Energy and Focus

 Don't rely on energy drinks filled with who-knows-what and enough caffeine to power a freight train.
-If you're after a healthy source of energy and focus, turn to these types of tea made with all-natural ingredients.
+If you're looking for a healthy source of energy, try some of these all-natural loose leaf teas:

 Made by grinding green tea leaves into powder, Matcha is green tea in its purest form.

-For over 800 years, Matcha has been a big part of the Japanese culture and that popularity is now reaching around the globe.
-With the powerful catechin, known as EGCG, Matcha provides many health benefits such as fat burning and protection from free radicals.
+For over 800 years, Matcha has been a big part of the Japanese culture.
+That popularity has now reached around the globe.
+With the powerful catechin, EGCG, Matcha provides many health benefits such as fat burning and protection from free radicals.

 Matcha also provides a caffeine boost without the jitters of coffee.
-While the caffeine in Matcha is higher than loose leaf green tea, the content is generally lower than what you get in a cup of coffee.
-Because matcha contains l-theanine, the caffeine is dispersed in a more gentle manner.
+Matcha has more caffeine than loose leaf green tea, but less than a cup of coffee.
+Because matcha contains l-theanine, the caffeine is dispersed more gently.
 Matcha also provides your body with amino acids that help balance your mood, relieve stress, and improve focus.

 2. ROOIBOS TEA

 Also known as Red tea or Red Bush tea, Rooibos is actually not a true tea.
 Native to South Africa, Rooibos is an herb that when dried brews into a red-colored infusion.
-It is naturally caffeine-free, but can still provide an uplifted feeling of energy when you need a boost later in the day without interrupting a restful night's sleep.
+Rooibos is a naturally caffeine-free herbal tea, but it can still provide an uplifted feeling of energy.
+Without caffeine, you can enjoy Rooibos when you need a boost later in the day without interrupting a restful night's sleep.

 Rooibos has been providing health benefits for over 300 years, yet many still don't even know what Rooibos tea is.

-Grown in mountainous regions of South Africa, the hot dry climate with periods of heavy rainfall creates a sweet flavor that blends well with other ingredients creating infusions that can range from smoky, woody, or grassy to fruity or honey flavors.
+Rooibos is grown in mountainous regions of South Africa.
+A combination of the hot dry climate with periods of heavy rainfall creates a sweet-flavored tea.
+When blended with other ingredients, Rooibos provides flavors that range from smoky, woody, or grassy to fruity or sweet like honey.

 3. BLACK TEA